MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 it was incredible

-we had 8 drippers setup ... make drip coffee all day long
+we had an 8 drippers setup ... make drip coffee all day long

-camping kettles basically with gas propaine setup barter with all different farmers and producers ... okay make their mocas
+camping kettles, basically, with a gas propaine setup. we would barter with all different farmers and producers ... okay, [I thought/said], I will make their mocas!

-ride the bike home, with fruit on the bike as you go home. it was awesome.
+ride the bike home, with fruit on the bike as you go home.
+It was awesome.

-went somewhere else, I was still learning coffee but they needed someone to fill manager position. huge staff, moving pieces.
+went somewhere else, I was still learning coffee but they needed someone to fill manager position. huge staff, lot of moving pieces.

-funny story, backtrack, learned steam milk and latte art someone was constantly pulling shots ... picking up milk steaming steam and pour at same time!
+funny story, backtrack, when I learned to steam milk and do latte art someone was constantly pulling shots while picking up and steaming  milk steam and pour at same time!

-at first you do learn that skill but eventually you find the way
+at first when you learn that skill [you think there is no way] but eventually you find the way

+[the new job ...]
-gave him access to bakers, roasters, more cuppings ... really wanted to learn if was going to be in that role.
+gave him access to bakers, roasters, more cuppings ... really good if tiy wanted to learn that role.

 4 or 5 months later learned that blue bottle would expand to japan.